jasirvatham2602/QXAI-prj/README.md

 # Results
 # Statistical Comparison (QXAI vs. XAI with McNemar's Test)
 # How to Run
+1. Clone the repository with "git clone https://github.com/jasirvatham2602/QXAI-prj" on the terminal, or simply download the contents of the repository as a zip file and extract it on windows
 # Limitation and Future work
 # Acknowledgements